rotheconrad/00_in-situ_GeneCoverage/README.md

 3. Shuffle blast results.

     *The Magic Blast results are output in an ordered format.
 The filter script keeps the first best match which will bias the results.
-Using the blast command shuf will randomize the oder of the Magic Blast results file to prevent this bias.*
+Using the blast command shuf will randomize the order of the Magic Blast results file to prevent this bias.*

     ```bash
     shuf {outfile_name}.blast > {outfile_name}.shuf.blast